DENTAL CARE FOR OUR TEETH Oral hygiene,

 Dentistry, the professional care of teething, including professional oral hygiene and dental surgery

-Oral Surgery, any of a number of medical procedures that involve artificially modifying dentition; in other words, surgery of the teeth and jaw bones
+Oral Surgery, is any of a number of medical procedures that involve artificially modifying dentition; in other words, surgery of the teeth and jaw bones

 ii.
 Stains due to eating kola nuts or tobacco smoking should be removed by using hydrogen peroxide to wash the mouth